codyburleson/notes-on-solid/cburleson/notes-local-solid-server-with-docker.md

 **WORK IN PROGRESS**

 Here, I am exploring use of the node-solid-server in a Docker container.
-Please be aware that study is not yet complete and the notes represent a stream-of-conscious workflow.
+Please be aware that this study is not yet complete and the notes represent a stream-of-conscious workflow.
 I'll go back and clean up the notes after I've found that I've actually learned something to share more formally.

 ## References